 The following information summarizes hearing screening programs for newborns and school-aged children.

 The information has been collected by researching individual state statutes, regulations, policy documents, and by contacting each state.
 The information is reviewed on an annual basis.
 Please be advised that regulations and policy may change at any time, so always check with your state for the most up-to-date information.

 All infants shall be given a hearing screening test, regardless of whether or not the infant is at risk of hearing impairment.

 Prior to discharge, written information must be given to the parent of each infant that includes purposes and benefits of newborn hearing screening, risk indicators of hearing loss, procedures used for hearing screening, results of the hearing screening, the recommendations for further testing, where further testing can be obtained, and contact information for the Virginia EHDI program.

-Notify the infant's primary medical health care provider, within two weeks of discharge after birth, the status of the hearing screening including if the infant was not tested, that includes procedures used for hearing screening, the limitations of screening procedures identified risk indicators associated with hearing loss, the results of the hearing screening, and the recommendations for further testing in writing or through an electronically secure method that meets all applicable state and federal privacy laws; the Department of Health must provide follow-up for all infants reported.
-Follow-up includes, but is not limited to:
+Notify the infant's primary medical health care provider, within two weeks of discharge after birth, the status of the hearing screening including if the infant was not tested, that includes procedures used for hearing screening, the limitations of screening procedures identified risk indicators associated with hearing loss, the results of the hearing screening, and the recommendations for further testing in writing or through an electronically secure method that meets all applicable state and federal privacy laws.

 Persons who provide audiological services and who determine that a child has failed to pass a hearing screening, was not successfully tested, or has a hearing loss shall: